gitlabhq/gitlabhq/doc/ci/runners/README.md

 by a project that has jobs with a long timeout (for example, one week).

 When not configured, runners do not override the project timeout.

+On GitLab.com, you cannot override the job timeout for shared runners and must use the [project defined timeout](../pipelines/settings.md#timeout).

+To set the maximum job timeout:

+1. In a project, go to **Settings > CI/CD > Runners**.
+1. Select your specific runner to edit the settings.
+1. Enter a value under **Maximum job timeout**.
+1. Select **Save changes**.

 How this feature works: